invoice-x/invoice2data/TUTORIAL.md

 ###1.
 Copy existing template to new file

 Find a template that is roughly similar to what you need and copy it to a new file.
 It's good practice to use reverse domain notation.
-E.g. `country.company.division.language` or `fr.mobile.enterprise.french.yml`.
+E.g. `country.company.division.language.yml` or `fr.mobile.enterprise.french.yml`.
 Language is not always needed.
 Template folder are searched recursively for files ending in `.yml`.

-### 2. Change invoice issuer.
+### 2. Change invoice issuer
+Just used in the output.
+Best to use the company name.

 ### 3. Set keyword
 Look at the invoice and find the best identifying string.
 Tax number + company name are good options.
 Remember, *all* keywords need to be found for the template to be used.

+Keywords are compared *after* processing the extracted text.
+So if you use lowercase or remove-whitespace processing, adapt keywords accordingly.

 ### 4. First test run
 Now we're ready to see how far we are off.
 Run `invoice2data` with the following debug command to see if your keywords match and how much work is needed for dates, etc.